irrlab/irrlab.github.io/pages/home.md

 permalink: /
 ---

-## Vision and Research Area
-How to build a single accumulative intelligence for more general and wider problems?
+<b> How to build a single accumulative intelligence for more general and wider problems? </b>

 ![Main page img](assets/img/Lab_Vision.png)
 *modified at Jun 23, 2021*